This hearty breakfast skillet has it all – crispy potatoes, eggs, bacon and loads of other toppings! All made together in one cast-iron skillet.

 - Once the bottoms of the potatoes have browned, pour beaten eggs over potatoes.
 Reduce heat to medium-low, cover and cook until the egg on the side is starting to look done (about 3 minutes).
 Place skillet under broiler and, watching carefully, cook the top of the eggs until just done.

-- Remove skillet from oven.
-Top cooked eggs with cheese, then bacon, sour cream and remaining ingredients.
+- Remove skillet from the oven.
+Top cooked eggs with cheese, then bacon, sour cream, and remaining ingredients.
 Serve immediately.

 Amount Per Serving: Calories: 373 Total Fat: 22g Saturated Fat: 10g Trans Fat: 0g Unsaturated Fat: 9g Cholesterol: 190mg Sodium: 551mg Carbohydrates: 28g Net Carbohydrates: 25g Fiber: 3g Sugar: 3g Sugar Alcohols: 0g Protein: 17g